badvision/jace/README.md

 or `java -jar Jace.jar`

+Support JACE:

+JACE will always be free, but it does take considerable time to refine and add new features.
+If you would like to show your support and encourage the author to keep maintaining this emulator, why not throw him some change to buy him a drink?
+(The emulator was named for the Jack and Cokes consumed during its inception.)
+<a href="bitcoin:1TmP94jrEtJNqz7wrCpViA6musGsiTXEq?amount=0.000721&label=Jace%20Donations">Donate to support JACE!
+(BTC)</a>
+<a href="https://www.paypal.me/BrendanRobert">Donate to support JACE!
+(Paypal)

 To Build:

 * See [build.sh](build.sh)

 Jace is a java-based Apple //e emulator with many compelling features:
+* NEW: UI Control Overlay makes common actions more conveniently available at the click of a button!
-* NEW: Built-in IDE for writing basic and assembly programs, using ACME to compile and execute directly without leaving the emulator.
+* Built-in IDE for writing basic and assembly programs, using ACME to compile and execute directly without leaving the emulator.
 * Disk and Mass-storage (hard drive, 3.5 floppy) images
 * Joystick and Mouse are fully supported (Joystick can be emulated with either keyboard or mouse, Java doesn't have native joystick support
 * All graphics modes are supported, including Apple RGB "Mixed" and B&W modes.